 3. Anime content is rated differently

-Anime, unlike western films and entertainment is rated different.
+Anime, unlike Western films and entertainment, is rated differently.
 Japan doesn’t conform to the same standards.

 It’s not the kind of anime you’d want a 7 year old watching Lol.